binnev/python-template/docs/README.md

 # Python project template
 This project is a template for new python projects.
 It contains up-to-date tooling for tests, docs, versioning, and dependency management.

 In a nutshell, the idea is that you clone/fork this project, and then modify it to suit your new project.
-The [`docs/how-to/getting-started.md`](tutorials/getting-started.md) page provides a step-by-step guide.
+The [Getting Started](https://binnev.github.io/python-template/latest/tutorials/getting-started/) page provides a step-by-step guide.

 ## Documentation
 To view the documentation, run: